-2.10.2 Wi-Fi
+2.11.2 Wi-Fi

 Android supports the WPA2-Enterprise (802.11i) protocol, which is specifically designed for enterprise networks and can be integrated into a broad range of Remote Authentication Dial-In User Service (RADIUS) authentication servers.
-Android 10 also added support for WPA3.
+Android 10 and above support WPA3.